 We rely on both our homemade sunscreen and our favorite store-bought sunscreen to protect us when we know we’re going to be in the sun for a while, and now I’m adding this simple DIY after sun spray to our routine as well.

 This after sun spray is new to our summer skincare line-up, but it’s just as easy as my other tutorials… homemade toothpaste and DIY linen spray and homemade furniture polish and carpet deodorizer, just to name a few.

-You need just two essential oils to make after sun spray: peppermint and lavender.
+You need just two essential oils: peppermint and lavender.